gilch/hissp/docs/macro_tutorial.rst

    [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]

-Reader macros like this effectively create new read syntax by reinterpreting existing read syntax.
+Reader macros like this effectively create new reader syntax by reinterpreting existing reader syntax.

 So now we have function literals.